openMF/mojafos/README.md

 Copyright © 2023 The Mifos Initiative
 ```

-## USING THE DEPLOYED APPS
+# USING THE DEPLOYED APPS

-## ACCESSING MOJALOOP
+## Accessing Mojaloop
-The Mojafos scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where Mojaloop is deployed.
+The Mojafos scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where mojafos is run.
 To access Mojaloop from beyond this system it is necessary to:-

 ensure that http / port 80 is accessible on the install system.
 For instance if mojafos has installed Mojaloop onto a VM in the cloud then it will be necessary to ensure that the cloud network security rules allow inbound traffic on port 80 to that VM.